alexfru/SmallerC/v0100/binw/readme.txt

 Precompiled Smaller C binaries for Windows.
-These can be used for cross-compiling for DOS and Linux as well.
+These can be used for cross-compiling for DOS, Linux and MacOS as well.

 System requirements:
 - Client OS: Windows XP or better